 The hole in the corner of my eye and nose has grown large now….. it provides an interesting insight to the inside of a head, I suppose if I tried I could get a ping-pong ball in there…. as I said it’s quite big.
 I can use my fingers to pick away at the crusted on goo that sets everyday each time I flush through…. sounds gross… and it is for anyone watching…. but again satisfying.

 The prosthetic could be made once all the tissues were settled, and the implants had healed nicely.
 This was being made by Sarah at Charing Cross hospital that has many years in making all prosthetics.
 It took a long time as it could only be made a bit at a time, but I am really pleased with how it went.
 This is a picture she took when it was nearly done:

-Now it is done I am very happy.
 OK the eye eerily remains open all the time, but it passes off well enough to walk down the street and people don’t really notice.
 When people do notice, they don’t seem to know what to make of it.
 The children are the best, they don’t miss a trick.
-Quite often I am asked what’s wrong with my eye!
+Quite often I was asked asked what’s wrong with my eye!